SpiderPL/spiderpl.github.io/index.md

 #### Heart disease UCI analisys
 Increased the rate of heart disease assessment from 54% to 82% with a standard deviation of 7% based on the weighted average of Precision and Recall.
 #### PGA clustering
+I tested a hypothesis that, based on the number of the farthest bounces, will allow categorizing the golfers' style of play and tested the accuracy of the hypothesis by creating a ranking to compare with the play season ranking

 #### Mushrooms clasifications